Have you ever said, If I study, I will pass the test”?

 Types of Conditional Sentences

-There are four different types of conditioanl sentences in English.
-Each expresses a different degree of probability that a situation will occur or would have occurred under certain circumstance.
+There are four different types of conditional sentences in English.
+Each expresses a different degree of probability that a situation will occur or would have occurred under certain circumstances.

 - Zero conditional sentences